drankinatty/gtkwrite/README.md

 ### Code Layout/Approach

 The code is in relatively good shape and reasonably commented.
 The code is separated into files by functionality.
 There are parts that are newer than others leaving some areas of the code that may still be tidied up and separated further.
 The options handling throughout the code is done via a central struct that is passed by parameter as required.
 The goal being to store routinely used information to cut down on the number of function calls.
-All in all, the code builds into a single executable of roughly 80K (stripped), 100K otherwise, and builds fine on Intel/AMD or raspberryPi/ARM (tested on Archlinux, openSuSE and Debian.
+All in all, the code builds into a single executable of roughly 80K (stripped), 100K otherwise, and builds fine on Intel/AMD or raspberryPi/ARM (tested on Archlinux, openSuSE and Debian).

 ### Building